codeL0gic/SN-Craft-Cottage/README.md

 Comments:
 I have used the following resources in my education, development and implementating all aspects of this website:
-Pluralsight, MDN documentation, Google Developer Tools, StackOverflow, FontAwesome, BIBLE API, Youtube videos, Claude AI, GitHub documentation, Github CoPilot, ESLint, Chat GBT, npm docs, Express Documentation, freeCodeCamp, LUcid Charts, Postman, Javacript.info.com, LinkedInLearning.
+MDN documentation, Google Developer Tools, StackOverflow, FontAwesome, BIBLE API, Youtube videos, Claude AI, GitHub documentation, Github CoPilot, ESLint, Chat GBT, npm docs, Express Documentation, freeCodeCamp, LUcid Charts, Postman, Javacript.info.com, LinkedInLearning.
 I have also inspected numerous websites to understand how CSS and HTML function that helped me decide how to design Momma's Craft Cottage.